Sumac (band): History

 In November 2017, Sumac announced the release of a collaborative album with Japanese multi-instrumentalist Keiji Haino titled American Dollar Bill – Keep Facing Sideways, You're Too Hideous to Look at Face On.
 The album was recorded in summer 2017 in Tokyo’s Goksound recording studio as "a series of unrehearsed, completely non-premeditated sessions" and was released on February 23, 2018.

 A live album recorded at Brian Turner’s WFMU radio show was released on February 2, 2018 through SIGE Records as cassette edition limited to 200 copies.

 In June 2018 the band announced their third album Love in Shadow to be released on September 21, 2018 through Thrill Jockey.

 Sumac released its second collaboration with Keiji Haino titled Even for Just the Briefest Moment Keep Charging This "Expiation" Plug in to Making It Slightly Better through Trost Records.
 The CD version was released in June 2019 and the vinyl edition in July 2019.

+In 2025, Sumac released a collaborative album with musician Moor Mother, titled The Film.